-Conferencing tools like GoToMeeting, Adobe Connect, Lync, and WebEx are great for connecting small groups for live, interactive meetings.
+Conferencing tools like GoToMeeting, Adobe Connect, Skype for Business (formerly Lync), and WebEx are great for connecting small groups for live, interactive meetings.
 These tools excel at real-time information exchange — but the ideas and insights shared during these sessions typically aren’t saved anywhere and are all too often simply lost when the meeting ends.

-A video platform is the perfect complement to your web conferencing tool.
-Your video platform allows you to:
+A video content management system (or video CMS) is a perfect complement to your web conferencing tool.
+A video CMS allows you to:

 Have a question and need an answer from your in-house expert?
 Just open up your web conferencing tool and start a conversation.

 Unless your expert is in a meeting.
-Or travelling.
+Or traveling.
 Or out sick.
 Or lives in another time zone.
 Or took a new job three weeks ago.

-A video platform solves that problem.
-Developers, analysts, project owners, architects, and other subject matter experts can simply record a short video of themselves answering common questions and make it available on-demand on the enterprise YouTube.
+A video CMS improves knowledge sharing from experts to their peers, even if that expert isn’t around.
+Developers, analysts, project owners, architects, and other subject matter experts (SMEs) can simply record a short video of themselves answering common questions and make it available on-demand in your online video platform.

-Now everyone in your organization has anytime access to their expertise — without tying up your experts’ schedules with repeated requests for the same information.
+Now everyone in your organization has anytime access to their expertise — and it will rid your experts’ schedules of meetings with others requesting the same information over and over again.

 Due to the technology required for real-time interactive video, web conferencing tools limit your audience to several hundred or a thousand people.